 The Ceasefire Method is designed to give you return on investment in terms of money, time, stress and heartache.
 It does this by holding you in a structured and empathic space with a professional psychotherapist (me) for 12 weeks so you can sense check your decisions during what is probably the most confusing high-stakes situation of your life.

 You will be given reflective exercises to do in your own time, designed to help you get the most out of each group session, and in your individual sessions with me we will dive deeper.
-If nothing else this process will give you clarity on whether, strategically, you are doing the right thing.
-If what you've been doing so far isn't working, keep reading.
+This process will give you clarity on whether, strategically, you are doing the right thing.

 This is gritty